alessandroprudencio/TP-Api-Gateway/README.md

 ## Installation

-Use .env.example to create a new .env at the root of the directory and set all variables.
+Use .env.example to create a new .env in the root of the directory and create new ones for the other microservices in the /.envs folder as well

 ## Running the app